francis-mbithi/Gapp/README.md

 * SetUp
   1. Clone this repository by adding this command to your terminal, `https://github.com/francis-mbithi/Gapp.git`

-  1. Open the folder in android Studio and run the application to  get a build.
-Connect Your device Via Usb and the application will be installed in your phone.
+  2. Open the folder in android Studio and run the application to  get a build.

+  3. Connect Your device Via Usb and the application will be installed in your phone.

+## Technologies Used
+1. Java
+2. Android Libraries
+3. Figma for design
+4. extensible Markup Language Xml

+## Known Bugs
+* The Application is still in developent so some feature are are still lacking.
+And some may not work as expected.

 ## License